Ancient Egyptian Religion: The Belief System That Built the Pyramids, the Temples, and an Entire Civilisation

 Every major site in Egypt is a religious site.
 But some show the belief system more clearly than others:

 Temple of Karnak, Luxor — The largest religious complex ever built.
 Construction continued for 1,500 years under successive pharaohs.
-The Great Hypostyle Hall (134 columns, the tallest reaching 23 metres) was designed to evoke the primeval marsh of creation.
+The Great Hypostyle Hall (134 columns, the tallest reaching 23 meters) was designed to evoke the primeval marsh of creation.
 This is where the Opet Festival began.

 Valley of the Kings, Luxor — The royal tombs are covered floor-to-ceiling with scenes from the Book of the Dead, the Amduat (the journey of the sun through the underworld), and other funerary texts.
 The tomb of Seti I is the finest example.